-The fiscal policy framework is an instrument to ensure that fiscal policy is transparent and sustainable in the long term.
+The fiscal policy framework is an instrument to ensure that fiscal policy is sustainable and transparent in the long term.
 Certain principles are regulated by law, while others are based on the practice that has gradually developed since the 1990s.
 In June 2016, a cross-party agreement was concluded on changes to the fiscal policy framework.
 In April 2018, the Government presented a written communication to the Riksdag containing a cohesive description of the framework.

 Surplus target for the entire general government sector

-Under the Budget Act, the Government must propose a net lending target for the public sector.
+Under the Budget Act, the Government must propose a net lending target for the general government sector.
 In 2007, the Riksdag established that the surplus target for net lending is to amount to 1 per cent of GDP on average over a business cycle.
 From fiscal year 2019, this target will change to one third of a per cent of GDP on average over a business cycle.

 Central government expenditure ceiling

-Under the Budget Act, the Government is obliged to propose a ceiling for central government and old-age pension system expenditures for the next three years.
-The ceiling is set by the Riksdag.
-Determining a ceiling makes clear the frameworks available for expenditures and tax levies in order to meet the surplus target.
+Under the Budget Act, the Government is obliged to propose a ceiling for central government and old-age pension system expenditure for the next three years.
+The Riksdag then sets the ceiling.
+Determining a ceiling ensures clarity in the frameworks available for expenditures and tax levies in order to meet the surplus target.

-Balanced budget requirement for the local government sector
+Requirement for the local government sector to maintain balanced budgets